-An IPM Project Partner since 2000, Mujer y Comunidad (Women in Community) promotes the education, health, and wellbeing of women, youth, and children, as well as human rights.
+Founded in 1996 in San Francisco Libre, Managua, Nicaragua and an IPM Project Partner since 2000, Mujer y Comunidad (Women in Community) promotes the education, health, and wellbeing of women, youth, and children, as well as human rights.

-In 2014, Mujer y Comunidad had 29 direct beneficiaries and approximately 3,000 more indirect ones in around 30 communities of San Francisco Libre.
+Annually, the organization benefits an average of 3,800 people in around 30 communities of San Francisco Libre.
 Current estimates show that about 30% of the women in San Francisco Libre participate in Mujer y Comunidad.

 Through IPM’s donors’ support, women, youth, and others in these communities receive basic information about pregnancy, loans & training in business & leadership, and education on basic human rights, such as counseling & legal assistance for domestic crime.